 Though they look simple, doors require occasional repair and maintenance.
 From loose screws to squeaking, door problems are often minor but can be annoying.

-For example, wooden interior doors are not exposed to elements, but they are still subject to climate changes.
+For example, wooden interior doors are not exposed to elements but are still subject to climate change.
 If the weather is humid, these doors can swell if there isn’t enough room to accommodate the expansion between the frame and the door.
-To prevent the damage, inspect the door to make sure there aren’t any deteriorated hinges or loose hinge screws.
+To prevent damage, inspect the door to ensure there aren’t any deteriorated hinges or loose hinge screws.

 When tightening loose screws, place a door wedge on the door’s latch end to balance the weight.
-If a door starts sticking during the rainy season or humid months, you might have to plane it.
-If the screws are fine but the door resists when it closes, look for tight spots.
+If a door starts sticking during the rainy season or humid months, you might have to use a planing tool.
+If the screws are fine, but the door resists when it closes, look for tight spots.

 Binding or sticking doors can squeak due to the additional pressure they put on the hinges.
 Hinges can also become noisy when they start oxidizing.
 If your door hinges squeak without anyone leaving or entering the room, stop the squeaking by using a lubricant.
 First, cover the area under the door with a cloth before applying oil to the hinges.
 Apply a few drops first then open and close the door to work the lubricant in the hinges.
 If the door is still squeaking, apply a few more drops.

 Prepping for Paint Jobs

 Whether you want to cover a nail hole or paint the entire room, paint can improve the appearance of a room’s appearance and maintain it.
 But before you start collecting color swatches, there are some considerations to keep in mind.
 Good preparation takes time, but it makes the actual painting job easier.